RaulPPelaez/superpunto/README.md

 **RGB** by using --RGB

 	The colors will be treated as an BGR hexadecimal color, i.e. being 255 = 0xFF = red and 16711680 = 0xFF0000 = blue.

+## Selecting spheres

+Clicking one sphere with the left mouse button will highlight it and print its coordinates.
+Clicking a second one with the right click will print its coordinates too, in addition to the distance between both.